Isaias66/Abraxas/userstories.md

 Acceptance Test: Demonstrate different and branching choices when navigating each floor.
 Display different enemies and ability choices when encountering any enemy.
 Show different and unique platforms or mechanics when navigating in a floor or a level.

+## 1.1: Jump Puzzles
+As a consumer I too would like to see challenging platforming but in the form of a jump puzzle.

+Elaboration: A good chunck of platformers today have some sort of puzzle system to them and I would like to see one in the form of a jump puzzle.
+If doesnt have to be an extremely elaborate jump puzzle but I think they are a fun obsticle to find in a platformer.

+Constraints: None

+Effort Estimation: An additional 1-3 hours

+Acceptance Test: A jump puzzle of some sort in the game at some point.

 ## 2: Ability Functionality
 As an RPG gamer, I would like to have a easy UI to choose my abilities.
 I would like to experience ease of life functionality when choosing my powers.